 2. Scope and definitions

-This procedure applies to the following degrees:

-Master’s level research degrees: Master of Science (MSc) by Research; Master of Enterprise (MEnt); Master of Philosophy (MPhil).

-Doctoral degrees: Doctor of Philosophy (PhD); Doctor of Medicine (MD), Doctor of Business Administration (DBA), Professional, Engineering and Enterprise Doctorate Degrees.

-This procedure does not apply to or for which specific guidance exists.

-This procedure is intended for use by academic and support staff and full-time and part-time postgraduate research students (PGRs) of the degrees specified in section 2.1.
+This procedure is applicable to University of Manchester staff, external examiners and all full-time and part-time postgraduate research students (PGRs) of all postgraduate research degrees except PhD by Published Work or Higher Doctorates for which specific guidance exists.

+This document should be referred to along with the relevant degree Ordinances and Regulations and the relevant degree examination policy:

+Examination of Doctoral Degrees Policy

+Examination of Master of Philosophy (MPhil) Degrees Policy

+Examination of Master of Science (Msc by Research) and Master of Enterprise (MEnt) Degrees Policy.

-Any deviation from this procedure will only be considered in the most exceptional circumstances and must be agreed in writing with the PGR candidate before the examination takes place.
+Any deviation from this procedure will only be considered in the most exceptional circumstances and prior approval / PGR agreement is required before the examination takes place.

-Enquiries should initially be directed to the appropriate PGR Office, and then to the Faculty PGR office and Faculty Associate Dean for Postgraduate Research where appropriate.

-If necessary, requests to deviate may be referred on to the Associate Vice-President for Postgraduate Research and/or the Postgraduate Researchers Management Group (PRMG) via the Research Degrees and Researcher Development Team.

-This document should be referred to along with the relevant degree Ordinances and Regulations and policies that comprise the Code of Practice for Postgraduate Research Degrees specifically the , the and the .

 3. Roles and Responsibilities

-It is the responsibility of academics, support staff and PGRs to adhere to this procedure.
+It is the responsibility of University of Manchester staff, external examiners and PGRs to adhere to this procedure.

 4. The Examining Committee

-The examining committee for a postgraduate research degree must comprise at least an internal examiner and an external examiner, except in the circumstances outlined in this procedure.
+The examining committee for a postgraduate research degree must comprise an internal examiner and an external examiner, or two external examiners.

-An independent chair may also be present under the circumstances detailed in this procedure.
+An independent chair may also be appointed under the circumstances detailed in this procedure.

 5. Nomination of Examiners

-The supervisor is required to submit the Nomination of Examiners Form in the University’s progression monitoring system with details of the nominated examiners within ten working days of the submission of the Notice of Submission form by the student.
+The main supervisor is required to submit the Nomination of Examiners Form in the University’s progression monitoring system with details of the nominated examiners within ten working days of the submission of the Notice of Submission form by the candidate.
 The Nomination of Examiners Form will subsequently be formally approved by the appropriate PGR Director / PG Tutor, or equivalent.
 PGR Directors / PG Tutors are required to check that the nominations comply with the criteria set out in this policy before giving approval.

 Before making a formal nomination, supervisors are required to contact the examiners to ensure that they are willing and available to examine the degree.
 As part of this communication the supervisor may request additional material (e.g. CV) from the examiner to inform the nomination of examiners process.